W-Purina/Web_Development_React/README.md

 If you can't start Docker, check the computer whether have WSL and download Ubuntu.

 ## Second
-Make sure the DockerDesk have already start.
+Make sure the DockerDeskTop have already start.

 ## Third
 Start the project terminal.